cockroachdb/docs/v20.2/secure-a-cluster.md

     'postgresql://root@localhost:26257?sslcert=certs%2Fclient.root.crt&sslkey=certs%2Fclient.root.key&sslmode=verify-full&sslrootcert=certs%2Fca.crt'
     ~~~

 ## Step 5.
-Access the Admin UI
+Access the DB Console

-The CockroachDB [Admin UI](admin-ui-overview.html) gives you insight into the overall health of your cluster as well as the performance of the client workload.
+The CockroachDB [DB Console](ui-overview.html) gives you insight into the overall health of your cluster as well as the performance of the client workload.

-1. On secure clusters, [certain pages of the Admin UI](admin-ui-overview.html#admin-ui-access) can only be accessed by `admin` users.
+1. On secure clusters, [certain pages of the DB Console](ui-overview.html#db-console-access) can only be accessed by `admin` users.

     Run the [`cockroach sql`](cockroach-sql.html) command against node 1: